SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/paloalto_cortex_edr.md

 Palo Alto Cortex EDR is an advanced Endpoint Detection and Response solution offering real-time threat detection, investigation, and response capabilities, empowering organizations to proactively defend against sophisticated cyber threats across their endpoints.

-This setup guide shows how to forward EDR events collected on the Palo Alto Cortex XDR platform to Sekoia.io.
+This setup guide shows how to forward EDR alerts collected on the Palo Alto Cortex XDR platform to Sekoia.io.

+!!! warning
+    Important note - This format is currently in beta.
+We highly value your feedback to improve its performance.

+## Collected events

+This integration collects the following events:

+- alerts
+- telemetry events related to the alerts.

 {!_shared_content/operations_center/detection/generated/suggested_rules_9b95c9cf-8b78-4830-a1ed-b9e88f05e67a_do_not_edit_manually.md!}